 Obsessive-compulsive disorder (OCD) is a mental health condition in which people have unwanted and repeated thoughts, feelings, images, and sensations (obsessions) that drive them to do something over and over (compulsions).
 Often, the person carries out the behaviors to reduce the anxiety caused by the obsessions.

 People with OCD may have symptoms of obsessions, compulsions, or both.
 These symptoms can interfere with all aspects of life, such as work, school, and personal relationships.
 OCD is a long-lasting condition that can be mild, moderate, or severe.
 It usually starts during childhood, adolescence, or early adulthood.
 While there is no known cure for OCD, it is treatable with medication, therapy, or a combination of the two.
-Mental health disorder treatment at Peer Mental Wellness in Los Angeles can help you or your loved one manage OCD and its symptoms.
+Mental health disorder treatment at Peer Mental Wellness in the greater Los Angeles area can help you or your loved one manage OCD and its symptoms.

 Reach out to us today at 714.844.5473 to learn more about our OCD treatment program and how we can help you or your loved one live a happier, healthier life.